 Under the Medicare Modernization Act of 2003 (MMA), which established the Medicare Part D drug benefit, the federal government is prohibited from engaging in price negotiation or price setting on behalf of Medicare Part D beneficiaries.
 The MMA includes language known as the “noninterference” clause, which stipulates that the Secretary of Health and Human Services (HHS) “may not interfere with the negotiations between drug manufacturers and pharmacies and PDP sponsors, and may not require a particular formulary or institute a price structure for the reimbursement of covered Part D drugs.”
 This is in contrast to how drug prices are established by other federal programs.
 For example, there is a statutory requirement for mandatory drug price rebates in Medicaid, and, in the Department of Veteran Affairs (VA), a drug manufacturer may not charge more than the lowest price paid by any private sector purchaser.

 In the years since the enactment of the MMA, lawmakers have introduced legislation to allow Medicare to negotiate drug prices, with the goal of lowering Part D program spending and enrollees’ out-of-pocket costs.
 Recent public opinion polls show strong and bipartisan support for allowing the federal government to negotiate drug prices in Medicare.
 During the 116th Congress, several members of Congress have introduced bills that would grant the Secretary authority to negotiate drug prices for Medicare Part D. Some are stand-alone bills, while others are incorporated in broader health reform legislation, including Medicare-for-all, public plan options, and Medicare buy-in proposals.
-Several Democratic presidential candidates have also endorsed this approach.1
+Several Democratic presidential candidates have also endorsed this approach.

-The Senate Finance Committee considered an amendment to its drug pricing proposal that would have allowed the HHS Secretary to negotiate drug prices, but the amendment did not pass (12 ayes; 16 nays).
+The Senate Finance Committee considered an amendment to its drug pricing legislation that would have allowed the HHS Secretary to negotiate drug prices, but the amendment did not pass (12 ayes; 16 nays).
 The Trump Administration has not introduced its own proposal allowing HHS to negotiate drug prices in Medicare Part D, although President Trump endorsed this idea during his candidacy.
 (For more detail on Medicare drug price negotiation proposals, see What’s the Latest on Medicare Drug Price Negotiations?)

 Effects on Beneficiaries